kojuzz/laravel10_adminlogin/README.md

 Open your browser and navigate to http://localhost:8000

-Use the following credentials to log in:
+Register as a user or use the following credentials to log in:

 > username: jon
 >